Our Research Team

 Biomedical Engineering

-In my free time I enjoy playing soccer and tinkering with computers
+In my free time I enjoy cooking and going camping.

 Microbiology & Immunology